-“That should explain more about Unity’s position, sire.
+“That should explain more about Unity’s plans, sire.
 The man that rescued us, Roman Hallisey, said that Unity would be sending a diplomatic team to Orean—,”

 “We don’t really know,” Kieran said.

-For the first time in weeks, Maebhe felt relief, even when a part of her kept saying, “This can’t be it.
+For the first time in weeks, Maebhe felt relief, even when a part of her insisted, “This can’t be it.
 It can’t be this simple.
 Can it?”

 Whelan turned to Drys and Leihlani, next.
 “Will you be staying in Orean?”

 Leihlani shook her head.
 “My message has been delivered, and I must return to Home.”
 Her expression darkened, thick brows furrowing.
-“I have things I must report to my people.”
+“I have matters I must report to my people.”

 Whelan frowned, but nodded.
 “I thank you for coming.
 Know that your people are welcome in Orean anytime.”